weiji14/cryospheric-data-lakes/docs/project_proposal.md

 ## Plan

-The increasing amount of remotely sensed geophysical data provided daily across Antarctica is an unrealized potential that can help us to answer one basic question - Where does water lie beneath the ice sheet?
+Remotely-sensed geophysical data across Antarctica provides an unrealized potential that can help us to answer one basic question - Where does water lie beneath the ice sheet?
-Here we propose a novel deep learning based approach to discover subglacial features, specifically subglacial lakes and their networked channels, that have mostly been studied previously using isolated aerial or ground-based surveys.
+Here we propose a novel deep learning based approach to explore subglacial features, specifically subglacial lakes, channels and aquifers, that have often been studied using siloed datasets from space-borne, aerial or ground-based surveys.
-This approach aims to utilize openly available datasets, with the goal of making discoveries that individual datasets alone would not confidently yield.
+This approach aims to utilize openly available datasets, with the goal of making discoveries that a few individual datasets alone would not have revealed.

 At present, the large amount and varied formats of the datasets presents many challenges to researchers, from the very basic management of the data volume itself to the specialized task of logically interpreting the data within set realms of scientific uncertainty.
 For us, we introduce another layer of complexity by attempting to combine such specialized cross-disciplinary datasets in both the dimensions of space and time.